jamiebalfour04/jamiebalfour04/README.md

 - 🎤 I love speaking at events and had the pleasure of giving a talk at an Amazon conference in 2018
 - 💼 I'm the Executive Director of Jambour Digital.
 - 🎓 I teach secondary-level Computing Science in Scotland and have mentored other software developers.
 I like my job, but my skillset is more in code!
-- 🛠 I mostly use PHP, Java, C#, Python, JavaScript, HTML + CSS and everyone's favourite, SQL.
+- 🛠 I mostly use PHP, Java, C#, Python, JavaScript, HTML + CSS, Lua Script (for modding games) and everyone's favourite, SQL.
 - 📫 You can find me at [jamiebalfour.scot](https://www.jamiebalfour.scot)!
 - 🏫 I studied Computer Science at Heriot-Watt University, where I earned a 1st Class BSc, and then obtained my Postgraduate Diploma in Education from the University of Strathclyde.